Warman Design and Build Competition 2025 Rules

 The Competition is sponsored by Weir Minerals Australia Ltd (formerly known as Warman International) and is coordinated by the National Committee on Engineering Design (NCED) of Engineers Australia, affiliated with the Mechanical College.

-The Mission: Project FAMINE
+The Mission: Project SEESAW

 The people of Gondwana need an innovative engineering solution.

-For the past 36 years the people of Gondwana, a small planet orbiting a sun on the outer fringes of our galaxy, have triumphed over their new planet’s harsh environment.
+For the past 37 years the people of Gondwana, a small planet orbiting a sun on the outer fringes of our galaxy, have triumphed over their new planet’s harsh environment.
 They have overcome complex problems using only the resources they have at hand and assistance from the brilliant minds of engineers from Earth.

 These engineers have traversed impossible ravines with limited resources, contained dangerous nuclear contaminations and solved engineering feats that have made people’s lives easier and safer.